 Special Savings Account

 This is actually where our focus is.
-This type of savings account is ideal for individuals who have a particular savings objective.
+A special savings account is ideal for individuals who have a particular savings objective.
 There are different types of special savings accounts, such as:

 - Children’s Savings Account